VidTu/Ksyxis/docs/SECURITY.md

 - The latest alpha and/or beta published to Modrinth and/or GitHub[^1].
 - The latest Git commit build.

+[^1]: Pre-release, alpha and beta versions are supported *only*
+      if they were published after the latest *stable* release.

 ## Artifacts (Binaries/JARs)

 ### Reproducible Builds